hyphanet/plugin-WebOfTrust/STYLE.md

 - If you used a website as documentation for obtaining info on how to do what the commit does then please include a link in the commit message.
   Specify it as: `Source: https://...` or `See: ...`.

+- Quotes in commit messages are prefixed with "> " like quotes in emails.
+  This includes citation of code.